asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 Our goal in this (long) section will be to explain the expression for the average block size in a random grid of size *NxN* with a separator probability of *p* as shown before.

-First, I'll note that while the original problem came from the world of grids, tiles and separators, one can easily transform the grid to a graph (*where every cell is a vertex*), the separators to edges (*where every two cells that are not separated are connected with an edge*) and therefore ask: *how many connected components are there in a [Random Graph](http://www.wikiwand.com/en/Random_graph) with a probability p for an edge.*
+First, I'll note that while the original problem came from the world of grids, tiles and separators, one can easily transform the grid to a graph (*where every cell is a vertex*), the separators to edges (*where every two cells that are not separated are connected with an edge*) and therefore ask: how many connected components are there in a [Random Graph](http://www.wikiwand.com/en/Random_graph) with a probability p for an edge.

 The only difference, and apparently it's a big one, is that a grid is not a regular graph and not every vertex can be connected to all the others.
 Only those who are adjacent on the grid can have an edge between them.
 While I've found some (pretty complicated) theorems on number of connected components for a general random graph, I couldn't find anything that I'll be able to convert to the grid use-case (aka a [Lattice Graph](https://www.wikiwand.com/en/Lattice_graph)) and so I decided to try to get to an estimation on my own.

-## Reducing to a random row
+## Reducing to a Random Row

 A grid, as being a two-dimensional object, is not a very simple one for combinatorics calculations.
 I tried to tackle it from different angles and decided the best would be to reduce the problem to something more convenient.